covcom/205CDE/10 Document Object Model/README.md

 3. Note that the callback handleClick looks for a property called target on the event it is passed
     * Depending on the property availability, the callback correctly identifies the target element in the DOM

-> Check these links for discussions on [addEventListener vs attachEvent](http://stackoverflow.com/questions/2657182/correct-usage-of-addeventlistener-attachevent) and [window.event](http://stackoverflow.com/questions/6926963/understanding-the-window-event-property-and-its-usage).
+> Read [discussions about addEventListener vs attachEvent](http://stackoverflow.com/questions/2657182/correct-usage-of-addeventlistener-attachevent) and [discussions about window.event](http://stackoverflow.com/questions/6926963/understanding-the-window-event-property-and-its-usage), both on StackOverflow.

 ## Test your understanding